Chicago Audubon Society Mission and History

 Founded in 1971, the Chicago Audubon Society’s mission is to promote the understanding and appreciation of nature, and to aid in the conservation and restoration of our natural ecosystems for the benefit of humanity and the earth’s biodiversity.
 Chicago Audubon carries out its mission through a combination of education, stewardship and research programs, supported by fundraising efforts designed to further involve Chicago Audubon Society members in their favorite pastime, observing and studying birds and other wildlife.

-From helping neophytes learn basic birding techniques to helping create the Illinois Breeding Bird Atlas to annually honoring the stewards who do the hard work of saving and restoring nature, the Chicago Audubon Society has been one of the most important conservation leaders in this region.
+From helping beginners learn basic birding techniques to helping create the Illinois Breeding Bird Atlas to bi-annually honoring the stewards who do the hard work of saving and restoring nature, the Chicago Audubon Society has been one of the most important conservation leaders in this region.

 Presidents of the Chicago Audubon Society